-Now that you’ve decided to legally separate from your spouse, take the first step and file for a legal separation.
+If you’ve decided to legally separate from your spouse, the first step in this process is to file for a legal separation.
 Before doing so, know that a legal separation is a binding, legal contract that is just as important as a divorce; the only difference is that on paper, your marriage and legal rights that come with it remain intact.
 In other words, like a divorce, there will be a division of living arrangements, finances, and child custody.

-Also important to note before you file for separation is anything you agree to in a legal separation agreement can set precedence should you then file for divorce.
+It's also important to note that, when filing for legal separation, anything you agree to in a legal separation agreement can set precedence should you then file for divorce.
 For example, if you agree to let your partner live in the marital home when you file for a legal separation and you continue to make mortgage payments, a judge may order you to continue doing so after a divorce.

 DO NOT agree to anything in a legal separation agreement that you would not agree to if you were negotiating a divorce settlement.

 Whether you decide to file for a legal separation for personal or religious reasons (some couples wish to keep certain spousal benefits yet live separate lives, while some religions and cultures do not allow divorce), learn how to file for legal separation below.

 How to File for a Legal Separation in 7 Steps